-The internet has made it almost impossible to accurately measure brands’ share of voice and the world seems perfectly content with that trade-off, so marketers have been forced to look for a replacement metric fit for the digital age.
-Share of search, it seems, might just fill the void.
+The internet has made it almost impossible to accurately measure brands’ share of voice, and the world seems perfectly content with that trade-off, so marketers have been forced to look for a replacement metric fit for the digital age.
+Share of search, it seems, might do the job.

 Share of voice tells advertisers what percentage of all advertising within a particular category is theirs.
 It’s useful because brands that set their share of voice above their share of market tend to grow (and those that set it below tend to shrink), and marketers have used that knowledge for decades to determine their budgets.

 But share of voice only works if you can reliably audit how much advertising exists in a particular category.
 And as more advertising shifted into dimly lit corners of the internet that task became all but impossible, to the point where most people no longer trust the data.